 One way we can all play our part is by choosing eco-friendly lodging options and making adjustments at home that benefit the earth.
-If you’re currently shopping for an apartment, condo, or rental house, consider this advice from The Good Life with Amy French on how you can identify which homes are eco-friendly!
+If you’re currently shopping for an apartment, condo, or rental house, consider this advice on how you can identify which homes are eco-friendly!

 Distance to Work

 The automobile industry has come a long way in transitioning vehicles to produce fewer CO2 emissions.
 But the best way to reduce your carbon footprint during travel is still to limit how much you drive!